TABLE OF CONTENTS

-Figuring out which CPUs are compatible with your motherboard can be tricky because there are so many factors to consider.
+Figuring out which CPUs are compatible with your motherboard can be tricky because of the many factors to consider.

 What CPU Is Compatible With My Motherboard?

-CPUs and motherboards have different sockets depending on which brand manufactured them and what chipset they’re built for.
+CPUs have different sockets depending on which brand they’re from and what chipset they’re built for.
 The same goes for Motherboards.

 1. CPU Socket

 First, you need to check what type of CPU socket your motherboard has, as it has to match the socket of your CPU.

 The CPU socket is the connector on the motherboard where your CPU plugs in to.
-Motherboard Series’ have specific type of sockets that’ll be stated in the motherboard’s specifications.
+The Motherboard’s socket will be stated in the motherboard’s specifications.

 Every CPU socket has unique physical dimensions and unique pin layouts to facilitate CPU connectivity with your motherboard.